marzin89/gulp-automation/README.md

 ## About
 This simple website is an automation project which uses _Gulp_.
-Its purpose is to speed up the development process by copying, concatenating and minifying source files, thus making life easier so that more time can be spent on writing high quality code and testing.
+Its purpose is to speed up the development process by copying, concatenating, transpiling and minifying source files, thus making life easier so that more time can be spent on writing high quality code and testing.
 It also provides a simple and clear file structure for working files and files waiting to be tested/published.

 ### Tools
 As I am completely new to automation, I have chosen (mostly)